Sunshine Ordinance Task Force (SOTF)

 E-mail is probably the best way and ask for a "received" reply.
 It is important to keep a paper/e-mail trail on all Public Record Request and SOTF Complaints.

-Mail Address or In Person: (City Hall is Currently Closed to the Public)
+Mail Address or In Person:

 1 Dr. Carlton B. Goodlett Place